AlleghenyCollege-SWS-105-04-F2024/classDocs/README.md

 Your class instructor will be using Canvas to collect all assignments.
 It is expected that you are able to effectively use this software to submit your work.
 If you require help, please see your peers or your instructor.
 Please verify all your submissions to ensure that the instructor is able to find your work.
 If the instructor is unable to find your work, then you cannot receive credit.
 The honor code (see below) is assumed for all submitted work.

-_Please do not eml your work to the instructor._
+_Please do not email your work to the instructor._

 ## Submissions

-There will be two deadlines for each activity or assignment for class.
-The first deadline is will grant the submission all earned credit, however if the first deadline is missed, then  the second deadline will result in a reduction of 15% of the earned credit.
-After this second deadline, the assignment has expired and will not be accepted.
-In cases of documented extenuating circumstance, (a family emergency, sickness or similar) then please see the instructor to determine a solution.
+In this course, we will follow department's policies regarding attendance, late assignment submissions, and AI use.

 ## Allegheny College Policy and Awareness Statements